EnmanuelFerrer/to-do-list/README.md

 ```

 This command is going to create the To-Do List application image and MongoDB
-database image then containerize it and run the containers.
+database image then containerize them and run.

 ### 5. Get a welcome message!

-Use your web browser and type this in the navigation bar:
+Use your web browser and type this in the navigation bar ant press ENTER:

 ```console
 http://localhost:3000